Shamilkv34/book/nostarch/frontmatter.md

 In **Chapter 20**, we’ll complete a project in which we’ll implement a low-level multithreaded web server!

-Finally, some appendices contain useful information about the language in a more reference-like format**.
-Appendix A** covers Rust’s keywords, **Appendix B** covers Rust’s operators and symbols, **Appendix C** covers derivable traits provided by the standard library, **Appendix D** covers some useful development tools, and **Appendix E** explains Rust editions.
+Finally, some appendixes contain useful information about the language in a more reference-like format. **Appendix A** covers Rust’s keywords, **Appendix B** covers Rust’s operators and symbols, **Appendix C** covers derivable traits provided by the standard library, **Appendix D** covers some useful development tools, and **Appendix E** explains Rust editions.